ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 <!-- todo -->

-* **Persistent Homology** is a tool to find global structures that are invariant, i.e., they remain stable under continuous deformations. *Deformations* in the data space
+* **Persistent Homology:** a tool for finding structural patterns in the data that are robust, i.e., they don't disappear when the data is slightly perturbed by noise or by resampling.
+It does so by a process called **filtration**, which involves gradually connecting nearby data points and tracking which structural patterns appear, how long they stick around, and when they disappear.

 * **Mapper Algorithm:**